COUPLES WHO IGNORE THEIR PROBLEMS WILL EVENTUALLY BE CONSUMED BY THEM

 2. SAFE

 Once you've chosen, you build the conditions where truth can be spoken and heard.
 Most couples in crisis are not safe with each other.
 Every conversation is a minefield.
-We change that deliberately before moving forward.
+This must change before moving forward.

 3. CONNECT